pkarsy/rcCalibrator/README.md

 Here is the message, if we use a crystal<br/>
 **S��������b���ɉ,"17/06/18,09:51:13+12"**<br/>
 The crystal needs a lot of time to stabilize it's frequency.
 As you can see the incoming phone number is lost.
 Sometimes even the date and time.
+Ok there are other solutions, for example flow control, but are complex.
 - This one seems a little strange, but is totally valid.
 The internal oscillator has a lot of [jitter](https://en.wikipedia.org/wiki/Jitter), not usually a good thing, but can be used as an excellent source of randomness.
 In conjunction with the Watchdog timer (which has its own RC oscillator), can be used to generate ***true*** random numbers much faster than the